wailinkyaww/articles/data-mining/PDF Reader.md

 From end user's perspective, we see the table borders as `rectangles`.

-PDF internally has something called operators to represent the visual element.
+PDF internally use something called operators to represent the visual element.
 Below are some popular operators.

 1. moveTo (move the drawing from point A to point B, this is intended for building complex polygons)